sigp/lighthouse/README.md

    6. Navigate to the working directory.
    7. If you haven't already, clone the repository with submodules: `git clone --recursive https://github.com/sigp/lighthouse`.
 		Alternatively, run `git submodule init` in a repository which was cloned without submodules.
-   8. Run the test by using command `cargo test --all`.
+   8. Run the test by using command `cargo test --all --release`.
 By running, it will pass all the required test cases.
         If you are doing it for the first time, then you can grab a coffee in the meantime.
 Usually, it takes time to build, compile and pass all test cases.
 If there is no error then it means everything is working properly and it's time to get your hands dirty.